What is Competitive Dance?

 My child would like to join, how do we start?

 Summer Camps: Our training begins in the summer months where the dancers begin to learn routines for the upcoming competitive year.
 Beginner level camps focus on technique.
 Your child would attend competitive summer camps for intensive training for their current level and then continue training in the fall with dance classes.
+Click here to see camp schedule.

 Classes: Competitive Dance students will attend various dance classes throughout the year which cover technique, creativity and choreography.
 Beginner students can work their way up to this and can start with one or two weekly class depending on what camps they attend.
 As a student progresses, it is beneficial to take advantage of our KidSing for Life rate which includes unlimited classes.
 Please contact our office to determine which camps and classes are the best fit for your child.
+Click here to see class schedule.

 What troupe would my child be in?